Lab of Animal Ecology

 Capitalising on these recent methodological advances, we are developing a landscape-scale network of 10 radar-monitored 'Nationally Important' roosts of the vulnerable grey-headed flying-fox (P. poliocephalus) in Australia, as part of our project funded under Australia's Regional Bushfire Recovery for Multiregional Species and Strategic Projects Program.

 Below are the preliminary outcomes of our this work, showing the real-time and archival weather radar-derived estimates of the numbers of flying-foxes present in select roosts, providing a strong proof-of concept for the use of weather radar data to monitor flying-foxes across their ranges.
-As our research in this area progresses, more roosts will be added, and the radar-derived estimates will be refined by callibrating them against our observations from drone-based thermal remote sensing (McCarthy et al., 2022).
+As our research in this area progresses, more roosts will be added, and the radar-derived estimates will be refined by calibrating them against our observations from drone-based thermal remote sensing (McCarthy et al., 2022).
 We anticipate that, in time, this network will provide reliable information on how the species is distributed across its range, both in real-time and going back for a period of up to 30 years, thus greatly enhancing the capacity for flying-fox conservation managers to detect significant population trends over shorter timeframes and respond more quickly and proactively to threats.

 Adelaide Botanic Gardens (Adelaide, South Australia)